-Etsy does not cover orders over $250, so it is recommended to purchase shipping insurance when fulfilling those orders.
+Etsy does not cover orders over $500.
+We recommend to purchasing shipping insurance when fulfilling those orders.

 In some situations, a specialist may need to reach out for more information about the order.
 It’s important that you respond to requests for information in the case log within the time frame given to show both the buyer and Etsy that you are working towards a solution.

 As we continue to invest in our sellers’ success, your feedback is crucial for helping us improve the seller experience.
 Our survey is the most effective way to provide your feedback on Etsy’s Purchase Protection program and let us know what you would like to see from it in the future.